Business terms and conditions for FAVI.co.uk

 4.1.2. to pay to the Operator a fee for the display of selected information on the Client’s products on the Website, in accordance with Art.
 5 of the T&C.

 4.2.
-In the Service Agreement, the Operator agrees:
+In the Service Agreement, the Operator agrees to:

 5. Operator’s fee